-The Excel COVARIANCE.P function calculates the covariance of two supplied sets of values.
+The Excel COVARIANCE.P function calculates the population covariance of two supplied sets of values.

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the Covariance.P function is simply a new version of the Covar function that is available in earlier versions of Excel.
+However, the Covariance.P function is simply an updated version of the Covar function, which is available in earlier versions of Excel.

 Where array1 and array2 are two arrays of numeric values, that are of equal length.

-Note that the Covariance.P function ignores text values and logical values that are supplied as part of an array.
+Note that the Covariance.P function ignores text values and logical values that are supplied to the function as part of an array.

-Columns A and B of the spreadsheet on the right contain two sets of values.
+Columns A and B of the above spreadsheet on the right contain two sets of values.

 The population covariance of the values in columns A and B of the spreadsheet can be calculated using the Excel Covariance.P function, as follows: